0

 Program image

-Discover and draw what environmental conditions seeds need in order to germinate.
+Discover and draw the environmental conditions seeds need to germinate.
 Let's look at different seeds inside and out.
 What comes first - the roots or the leaves?
 Why do some seeds need to be planted while others do better on top of the soil?
 How would you make a pizza garden?
 Are you starting a school pollinator garden?
 Do you need advice on how you can create an environmentally friendly garden?
 These questions and many more that you may have will be answered in this presentation.
+Available in English AND French.

 Program Rating